 Hi Mimi!
 You want to turn it over so the cure evenly distributes.
 The process of this gravlax is actually the one I learned in culinary school.
 Hope that information helps.
 Cheers!!

 You must’ve been reading my mind because I’ve been craving gravlax and have been wondering how to make it at home!
-This is perfection!
-I’m totally doing this for our Easter brunch, it looks SO good.
-Also, love that you redid an old recipe – it’s been a goal of mine the past few months to revamp some of the older (painfully photographed) recipes on the blog, you’ve inspired me!
+This recipe is perfection!
+I’m totally doing this again for our Easter brunch, it’s THAT good.

-OMG girl, this salmon looks so good!
-Never made cured salmon, but can’t wait to try this!
+OMG this salmon is so good!
+Never made cured salmon, but this is easy!
 Love your recipes!

 You have the best recipes Cheyanne.
 I’d never even heard of gravlax.
 I have obviously been missing out.
 Love the idea of curing this salmon with this delicious combination.
 I would make this for my mom on Mother’s Day, but she is violently opposed to any kind of fish.
 (Raised in land locked IL, go figure.)
 So maybe for Easter.
 I love this DIY method of curing and I like the price tag too.
 Genius my friend.
 Your pics are gorgeous as usual, I love the bright colors.
 Hope you’re doing well my friend – I know you have a lot going on.
 Wishing you and Boy a beautiful spring.
 XOXO